nnirror/facet/README.md

 	- example:
 		- `_.randsamp().times(_.noise(4)).audio().play();`
 ---
+- **chaos** ( _FacetPattern_, _iterations_ = 100, _cx_ = 0, _cy_ = 0)
+	- each piece of data in the FacetPattern is paired with the corresponding value in the second FacetPattern.
+The resulting complex number x,y coordinate is run through a function: f(x) = x2 + c, over `iterations` iterations.
+The output is a value between 0 and 1, which corresponds to how stable or unstable that particular point is in the complex number plane.
+	- By default, both cx and cy are set to 0 (Mandelbrot set).
+But you can set them to other values from -1 to 1, which can produce all sorts of Julia set variations.
+	- example: `_.sine(44,1000).chaos(_.drunk(44100,0.01)).play()`
+---
 - **convolve** ( _FacetPattern_ )
 	- computes the convolution between the two FacetPatterns.
 	- example: